 Now all the SABEL’ers are back from overseas we’ve had a second to take a breath and reflect about our time in Delft at the biannual International Sports Engineering Conference – The Engineering of Sport .
 What a cracking conference it was!
 Over 300 delegates with great representation from both industry and academia from all parts of the globe.
-A total of 157 publications presented at the conference either as oral presentations or posters – you can access the papers here .
+A total of 157 publications presented at the conference either as oral presentations or posters – you can access the papers here.
 From start to finish the conference was terrific, starting with the official welcome in the iconic Delft city hall and ending with the conference banquet at a historic old Glue & Gelatine Factory.
 We (and I’m sure I speak for all the attendees) had an absolutely terrific conference.
 I’m sure many new friendships and research collaborations came out of ISEA 2016.
 Below are just a few take away messages.

 Tour de Delft – ISEA Delegates Get Cycling

 A masterstroke from the conference organising committee was the integration of cycling.
 The Dutch and cycling go hand in hand, and most conference delegates grabbed life by the handlebars, taking the option of using two pedals as their main mode of transport for the week.
-Even though Arend Schwab’s terrific keynote on the art of cycling evidenced the bicycle was a self-stabilising system, a few of the conference delegates might be a little sceptical as the canals of delft were lucky to not swallow a sports engineer or two.
+Even though Arend Schwab’s terrific keynote on the art of cycling evidenced the bicycle was a self-stabilising system, a few of the conference delegates might be a little sceptical as the canals of Delft were lucky to not swallow a sports engineer or two.

 We are all jealous of TU delft’s facilities

 To the 20,000 engineering sciences students and 5000 or so staff that call TU Delft home, we are jealous!
 From the D:DREAM hall to the four wind tunnels, the amazing engineering labs to the remarkable library.
-TUDelft is world class, they are producing world class projects, and from chatting to many of the students it looks like they are producing world class graduate engineers.
+TUDelft is world class, they are producing world-class projects, and from chatting to many of the students it looks like they are producing world-class graduate engineers.

 Sports Engineering Research: Going from Strength to Strength

 It was great to see the diversity of papers and different engineering solutions the authors adopted to approach and solve all types of problems pertinent to the world of sport.
 The standard of presentations was also great to see and this led to a real buzz in each session.
 Thank you to all the keynote presenters too for their excellent presentations.
-Personally, I took a lot out of Professor Sadayuki Ujihashi keynote, as understanding our history and were we came from as a group is really important as we progress sports engineering to the future.
+Personally, I took a lot out of Professor Sadayuki Ujihashi keynote, as understanding our history and where we came from as a group is really important as we progress sports engineering to the future.

 Getting the tribe together: The non-scientific events.